-Growing crowd at Seattle’s Pride Parade reflects changes since Stonewall Riots a half-century ago
+Growing crowd at Seattle’s Pride Parade reflects changes since Stonewall riots a half-century ago

 Perched on the lawn at Seattle Center, the end of the parade route, they say each Pride has ballooned in size.
 The changing crowd and the marchers have come to symbolize all that’s changed during their lifetimes, they say.

-The parade this year broke a record for the number of participating organizations and corporations — a mixture of LGTBQ-focused nonprofits, public agencies and multinational corporations.
+The parade this year broke a record for the number of participating organizations and corporations — a mixture of nonprofits, public agencies and multinational corporations focused on lesbian, gay, bisexual, transgender and questioning (LGBTQ) people.
 They brought with them an impressive lineup of drummers, drag queens on tour buses and a school bus filled with children.

-But much more remarkable than the floats and organizations marching in the parade was the size of the crowd itself — a sentiment shared by new and seasoned members of the parade, which paid homage to the 50th anniversary of the Stonewall Riots, violent confrontations on June 28, 1969, between police and the patrons of the Stonewall Inn, a gay bar in New York City, which marked the start of the gay-rights movement.
+But much more remarkable than the floats and organizations marching in the parade was the size of the crowd itself — a sentiment shared by new and seasoned members of the parade, which paid homage to the 50th anniversary of the Stonewall riots, violent confrontations on June 28, 1969, between police and the patrons of the Stonewall Inn, a gay bar in New York City, which marked the start of the gay-rights movement.

 The sidewalks were choked with people, so crowded in some places that many retreated to the alleyways and side streets to take a break.

 “I wish I had gotten a better spot,” said Karyn Borcich, 73, standing about 10 feet behind the crowd.
 On a whim, she rode a city bus alone for the first time to come to her first Pride parade.
-She was alive during the Stonewall Riots, but only vaguely aware of its significance until recently.
+She was alive during the Stonewall riots, but only vaguely aware of its significance until recently.

 “It wasn’t something we talked about in our home, unfortunately,” said Borcich, who is retired.